 ): Each component is disabled from this monolith, so each "service" can take over its respective functionalities.

-To configure Rocket.Chat microservices in your Kubernetes deployment, enable microservices in the values.yaml configuration file.
+To configure Rocket.Chat microservices in your Kubernetes deployment, modify the values.yaml

 microservices: